Is Thai Property Tax High or Low? Comparison for Foreign

 Is Thai Property Tax High or Low?
 Comparison for Foreign Investors in 2026

-For many investors, Thailand’s holding tax environment is relatively light compared to Western Europe: Land and Building Tax (LBT) on residential use often lands in very low effective bands (commonly discussed as roughly 0.01–0.3% annually depending on value/use—verify exact assessment locally).
-Capital gains for individuals are not framed like US/EU CGT in the same way as many Western systems; instead, sales often involve withholding tax mechanics and potentially Specific Business Tax in certain short-hold resales.
-Rental income can face withholding (often 15% discussed for many non-resident cases) or personal income tax if resident—so “low tax” does not mean “no compliance.”
+For many investors, Thailand’s holding tax environment is relatively light compared to Western Europe: Land and Building Tax (LBT) on residential use often lands in very low effective bands (commonly discussed as roughly 0.01-0.3% annually depending on value and use, verify exact assessment locally).
+Capital gains for individuals are not framed like US or EU CGT in the same way as many Western systems; instead, sales often involve withholding tax mechanics and potentially Specific Business Tax in certain short-hold resales.
+Rental income can face withholding (often 15% discussed for many non-resident cases) or personal income tax if resident, so “low tax” does not mean “no compliance.”

 Thailand snapshot: what investors usually care about